Line Graph Neural Networks for Link Weight Prediction: Proposed method

 \section{Proposed method}

-In this section, we will begin by providing an overview of the problem of link weight prediction.
-Subsequently, we will introduce our novel link weight prediction method, LGLWP, which encompasses the following key steps: \begin{enumerate} \item Enclosing subgraph extraction \item Subgraph node ordering \item Feature learning and link weight prediction via line graph neural networks \end{enumerate}
+In this section, we shall begin by presenting the problem of link weight prediction.
+Subsequently, we will introduce our link weight prediction method, named the Line Graph-Based Link Weight Prediction (LGLWP) method.
+The diagram of our method is provided in Figure \ref{fig:1}, illustrating the four key components: enclosing subgraph extraction, subgraph node ordering, line graph transformation, and feature learning with GCN.
+Algorithm \ref{alg:1} gives the framework of LGLWP.